- 1 How to Grow Kale

 When the leaves are approximately the size of your hand, they are ready to harvest.
 Pick individual leaves off as needed.
 Start with the outermost leaves and work your way to the center, picking your way up the stalk.
 Always leave some of the center leaves attached to encourage more growth.
 The more you pick, the more will grow and the more you can harvest.
 So, don’t neglect those plants.
 Harvest the leaves 1-2 times a week if you can.

 When the summer heat hits, you’ll notice the kale starts to wilt and suffer.
 Pull them up to make room for other plants in your garden.
-Kale grown in hot conditions doesn’t taste as good as when it is grown in the Spring or Fall.
+Kale grown in hot conditions doesn’t taste as good as when grown in the Spring or Fall.

 Step Six – Plant More Seeds!

 For a second kale harvest, plant seeds in the late summer directly in the ground.
-They may start off slow, but once the temperatures begin to cool, they will grow happily.
+They may start slow, but once the temperatures begin to cool, they will grow happily.
 Even after the first frost, kale will continue to grow, so don’t forget to harvest it.

 Growing Kale in Containers